 1 cup granulated sugar

 1/4 cup pure maple syrup

 2 cups all-purpose flour

 Preheat oven to 350 F. Line 2 large baking sheets with parchment paper.

 Mix the topping ingredients together on a dinner plate.
 Set aside.

 In a medium mixing bowl, use a fork to vigorously mix together oil, sugar, syrup, and milk.
 Mix for at least a minute, until it resembles applesauce.
 Then mix in vanilla.

-With clean, moist hands, roll dough into walnut sized balls.
+Roll dough into walnut sized balls.
 Pat into the sugar topping to flatten into roughly 2 inch discs.
 Transfer to baking sheet, sugar side up, at least 2 inches apart (they do spread a little).
 This should be easy as the the bottom of the cookies should just stick to your fingers so you can just flip them over onto the baking sheet.
 Bake for 10 to 12 minutes, they should be a bit browned on the bottoms.
 Remove from oven and let cool for 5 minutes, then transfer to a cooling rack to cool completely.